Valley Nordkapp

 They sent him one up which was fitted (not too sure if it was the original or a 'modification' of Tony's design), and the journey continued with much more ease for Caffyn with rudder fitted.
 This spawned several designs in Australia & NZ which were essentially Nordkapps with the stern sewn off & a rudder fitted, and our culture of boat design has evolved that way ever since.
 The rudder design also reportedly found it's way to Valley and became the C-Trim rudder - it seems to be a bit of sore point in Tassie!"

-The modern Nordkapps.
+The "modern" Nordkapps.

-Towards the end of the 90's, Valley produced the Nordkapp Jubilee, and it is debatable whether there is really much in common between it and the original other than a shared name.
-The Jubilee is rather larger than the original version, has a cable operated skeg rather than the large fixed skeg of the old HM, a keyhole cockpit and (latterly) oval bow and stern hatches as well as a round day hatch.
 The moulded recess for a Silva 70 is positioned for'ard of the front hatch on these boats, and a range of options including keel strips, a choice of lay up (diolene, kevlar etc) and Compac 50 deck mounted pumps were offered as well as the Henderson foot pumps.
-You could even get a "two-part" or "three-part" version of the boat to ease storage and transport, although this option doesn't seem to be mentioned as of Jan 2010.
+You could also get a multi-part version of the boat to ease storage and transport.

 The older Nordkapp has the least rocker, then the oval hatch model (H2O in the US), and then the Jubilee.
 Overall the latest oval hatch version has about 1 inch less rocker in the stern than the Jubilee.
 The Jubilee has about 2 inches in the stern section.